learn-anything/2017-release/README.md

     ./elasticsearch-5.5.2/bin/elasticsearch

 ### Running
-Once you have Elasticsearch up and running you can start your local instance of Learn Anything with the commands below.
+Once you have Elasticsearch and DyamoDB up and running you can start your local instance of Learn Anything with the commands below.

     git clone https://github.com/learn-anything/learn-anything
     cd learn-anything
-    git checkout contrib
+    git checkout dev
     npm run setup
     npm start